-A vacuum gauge is a device for measuring pressures significantly lower than atmospheric pressure.
-Various types of vacuum gauges exist, utilizing principles ranging from mechanical deflection to changes in the thermal or electrical properties of gases.
+A vacuum gauge is a device used to measure pressures significantly below atmospheric pressure.
+These instruments utilize various physical principles, ranging from mechanical deflection to changes in the thermal or electrical properties of gases.

 |---|---|